Vitamin A is vital for healthy skin, organs, bones, and fertility.

 - Bell peppers

-Although these plants are considered vitamin A foods, they only provide a precursor of it.
-However, the conversion of pro-vitamin A into retinol is not always a sure thing.
+Although these plants are considered vitamin A foods, they only provide a precursor.
+However, converting pro-vitamin A into retinol is not always a sure thing.

 On the one hand, the conversion often functions only to a limited extent in people with digestive problems, hormone disorders, or diabetes.

-Afterward, the body still needs to convert these absorbed carotenoids into retinol in a further step.
+Afterward, the body needs to convert these absorbed carotenoids into retinol in a further step.

 Finally, this leads to the fact that only tiny amounts of beta-carotene can be converted into vitamin A by our bodies.

-For example, in this study, on average, only 3% of absorbed beta-carotene was converted to retinol (Hickenbottom et al. 20024).
+For example, in this study, only 3% of absorbed beta-carotene was converted to retinol (Hickenbottom et al. 20024).

 For this reason, you should better be ready to eat several kilograms of sweet potatoes to meet the equivalent daily requirement of retinol.

-Why vitamin A deficiency is a global problem that can lead not only to blindness but even to death becomes clear when we survey the wide range of tasks of the nutrient (Wiseman et al. 20177).
+Why vitamin A deficiency is a global problem that can lead not only to blindness but even to death becomes clear when we survey the wide range of nutrient tasks (Wiseman et al. 20177).

 Accordingly, the action of retinol always plays a supporting role in the growth, maintenance, and immunity of the human body: